IQSS/dataverse/doc/sphinx-guides/source/installation/oauth2.rst

 Each of these providers will require the following information from you:

 - Basic information about your Dataverse installation such as a name, description, URL, logo, privacy policy, etc.
 - OAuth2 Redirect URI (ORCID) or Authorization Callback URL (GitHub) or Authorized Redirect URIs (Google): This is the URL on the Dataverse side to which the user will be sent after successfully authenticating with the identity provider.
-This should be the URL of your Dataverse installation, probably with https, appended with ``/oauth2/callback.xhtml`` such as ``https://dataverse.example.edu/oauth2/callback.xhtml``.
-Please note that the ``dataverse.siteUrl`` JVM option mentioned in the :doc:`config` section is expected to be set to an HTTPS URL such as ``https://dataverse.example.edu``.
+This should be the advertised URL of your Dataverse installation (the protocol, fully qualified domain name, and optional port configured via the ``dataverse.siteUrl`` JVM option mentioned in the :doc:`config` section) appended with ``/oauth2/callback.xhtml`` such as ``https://dataverse.example.edu/oauth2/callback.xhtml``.

 When you are finished you should have a Client ID and Client Secret from the provider.
 Keep them safe and secret.